SONGS AND CHORAL MUSIC:

 Songs of Contemplation, Love and Hope (12:43)

 On texts by Alexander Pushkin in English translation, these four songs cover a range of intense emotions.
-While each of these short songs can stand on its own, they present themselves best as a set.
-The last song, “Liberty”, has been set a couple of different ways: SATB with piano accompaniment, and also as a trio of solo voices (STB) with piano accompaniment.
-I have provided the full score in the video.
-The audio—with apologies—is MIDI.
+While each of these short songs can stand on its own, they present well as a set.
+A marvelous performance recording has been lost, so with apologies, this audio is MIDI.
+I have provided the full score in this video so you can read the text and see how it was set.

 I. It’s Time 2:17